Lendzin/1dv610/README.md

 <h3>Shortly:</h3>

-* This project is a login-application, with extra features, designed by: Jonas Strandqvist.
+* This project is a login-application, with extra features, designed by: Jonas Strandqvist.<br>
 (with initial work from Daniel Toll: https://github.com/dntoll/1dv610/blob/master/assignments/A2_resources/startup.zip)